meshcloud

 The meshStack Kubernetes Modules use dedicated Kubernetes ServiceAccounts to work with Kubernetes APIs on behalf of meshStack.
 To create these credentials, create the following objects via kubectl apply as a Cluster Administrator.

 Service principals are located in configured namespaces.
-In the following yaml files we use the "meshcloud" namespace for the principals.
+In the following YAML files we use the "meshcloud" namespace for the principals.
 You can also define a different namespace if you prefer.
-Before applying the yaml file, the namespace has to be created first via kubectl create namespace meshcloud.
+Before applying the YAML file, the namespace has to be created first via kubectl create namespace meshcloud.

 Tenant Management